rlzh/notes-vault/General Notes/Reinforcement Learning.md

 - $r: \mathcal{S} \times \mathcal{A} \times \mathcal{S} \rightarrow \mathbb{R}$
 $$r(s,a) = \mathbb{E}[R_t|S_{t-1}=s, A_{t-1} = a] = \sum_{r\in \mathcal{R}}r\sum_{s' \in \mathcal{S}}p(s',r|s,a)$$
 ## Bellman Equation
+- *Simplifies* the calculation of state value or state-action values
 - For any policy $\pi$ and any state $s$, the following consistency condition holds between the value of $s$ and the value of its possible successor states,
 	$$
 	\begin{align}